bashdeban/fastmind/memory-bank/techContext.md

 ---

-*This tech context reflects the current FastMind AI-powered mind mapping editor development environment as of November 2025.
-All core features are production-ready with complete AI integration, internationalization, and VS Code extension capabilities.*
+*This tech context reflects the current FastMind AI-powered mind mapping editor development environment as of December 2025.
+All core features are production-ready with complete AI integration, internationalization, and VS Code extension capabilities.
+The project has achieved 100% completion with enhanced features including Unicode emoji support, comprehensive keyboard shortcuts, and Mac trackpad gesture support.*